chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

    $ delivery-ctl create-backup [NAME] [options]
-        --chef-server-config         Backup up the Chef Server config if present --force                      Agree to all warnings and prompts --name [string]              The output name of the backup --no-census                  Do not back up Chef Automate's census data --no-config                  Do not back up Chef Automate's configuration directory --no-db                      Do not back up Chef Automate's database --no-elasticsearch           Do not snapshot Chef Automate's Elasticsearch
+        --chef-server-config         Backup up the Chef Server config if present --digest [int]               The SHA digest length to output.
+256, 384, and 512 are valid --force                      Agree to all warnings and prompts --name [string]              The output name of the backup --no-census                  Do not back up Chef Automate's census data --no-compliance-profiles     Do not back up Chef Automate's compliance profiles --no-config                  Do not back up Chef Automate's configuration directory --no-db                      Do not back up Chef Automate's database --no-elasticsearch           Do not snapshot Chef Automate's Elasticsearch